SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 A complex operator may have considerably fewer than 100 employees.
 For example, consider a small, on-demand charter operator that also operates an FBO or a string of FBOs.
 This is fairly common.

-Another example seen frequently are helicopter operators that may have one or two corporate jets that fly to countries requiring SMS.
+Another example seen frequently is helicopter operators that may have one or two corporate jets that fly to countries requiring SMS.
 And when these helicopter operators are performing their own maintenance, operational complexity increases proportionately.

 To take another example from airports, consider an airport authority that operates multiple airports.
 These airports may be small, but in many cases, I'll see one or two larger airports in the group along with a few smaller operations that may have between ten to thirty employees at each airport.
 While each airport is a simple operation, having a separate SMS database for each division will make SMS performance monitoring more difficult across the group of airports.